kos2nov/divizapi/README.md

 ## Deploying to AWS (optional)

 This repo includes an AWS CDK app under `cdk/` that deploys the API behind API Gateway and Lambda.
 See `cdk/README.md` for details and scripts.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+Copyright (c) 2025 Konstantyn Novoselov